sinai-uja/textflow/README.md

 - **[LemmaAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/LemmaAnalyzer.py):** This module provides a class methods for the calculation of different lemma metrics on a sequence.
 This class inherits from Analyzer.py

+- **[LexicalDiversityAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/LexicalDiversityAnalyzer.py):** This module provides a class methods for the calculation of different lexical diversity measures.
+This class inherits from Analyzer.py

 - **[POSAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/POSAnalyzer.py):** This module provides a class methods for the calculation of different Part-of-speech metrics on a sequence.
 This class inherits from Analyzer.py

 - **[PolarityAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/PolarityAnalyzer.py):** This module provides a class methods for the calculation of the polarity on a sequence.
 This class inherits from Analyzer.py